g-harel/superpermutations/README.md

 A superpermutation of the string `n` is another string that contains all the permutations of the characters in `n`.
 For example, `1221` is a superpermutation of `12`.
 However, `121` is a shorter superpermutation of `12` because it overlapps characters.

-This repository contains code to produce superpermutations that are close to minimal (proving a superpermutation is minimal for any `n` is still an open problem).
+This repository contains code to produce superpermutations that are close to minimal (proving a superpermutation is minimal for any `n` is still not a solved problem).

-The algorithm starts with the original string `n` and progressively appends the next character(s).
-The number of shifted/appended characters each iteration is taken from a sequence of integers.
+The algorithm starts with the original string `n` and progressively appends more character(s).
+The number of appended/shifted characters each iteration is taken from a sequence of integers which is generated from the input string's length.

 #### Shift sequences